Complex Orthodontics: Advanced Treatment for Severe Cases

 - TADs: Temporary anchorage devices are mini implants, which your orthodontist will insert inside your jawbone.
 Your orthodontist can then fix your braces to this implant, providing stability and additional force to shift your teeth.

-- Jaw surgery: If you have an especially complicated case involving a condition such as a severe overbite, you may need jaw surgery in addition to traditional orthodontia.
+- Jaw surgery: If you have an especially complicated case involving a condition such as a severe overbite, you may need oral surgery to modify the jaw, in addition to traditional orthodontia.
 Together, you and your practitioner will decide on a complete treatment plan to ensure your safety, comfort, and outstanding final results.

 Contact Us Today

 Even if you have seriously misaligned teeth, we can provide the effective care you need.
 When you visit us for your consultation, one of our experienced orthodontists can evaluate your dental health and recommend the right treatment plan.
+During this appointment, we can help you weigh Invisalign versus braces and answer other important questions.
 Contact us today at (215) 245-5100 to learn more or to schedule an appointment.